The Complete Guide To Rolling Reserves

 - FAQs About Rolling Reserves

 What Is A Rolling Reserve?

-In addition to protecting your provider against chargebacks, reserve accounts protect you as well, making it much less likely that you’ll experience an account hold, freeze, or termination.
-This is particularly valuable if you’re using a payment services provider (PSP), such as Square (see our review) or PayPal.
+Reserve accounts also make it much less likely that a business will experience a merchant account hold, freeze, or termination.
+This is particularly valuable if you’re using a payment services provider (PSP), such as Square (see our Square Payments review) or PayPal.

-There are two main variants of reserve accounts, although they’re basically just modifications of rolling reserves.
-Here’s what you need to know about each of them:
+There are two main variants of reserve accounts: capped reserves and up-front reserves.
+However, both are basically just modifications of rolling reserves.
+Here’s what you need to know about capped reserves and up-front reserves: